 Series V RangeMasters are being made as we speak.

 The thing about the legendary RANGEMASTER treble booster

-is that once people start using it, they find it very difficult to play without it.
+is that once people start using it, they find it hard to play without it.

 Now, I'm not saying the Rangemaster is addictive and dangerous

 to experiment with, but, no, wait...that is what I'm saying.